opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 > [!NOTE]
 > When using docker in EC2 instance, the self-managed OpenSearch Dashboards cannot be accessed over the internet.
 It is only accessible by machines within the same VPC.

+#Summary

+The seamless connectivity of self-managed dashboards with the Managed Service domain offers customers a resilient and flexible solution for effective dashboard utilization and visualization, all while experiencing minimal downtime.
+This integration not only ensures continuous access to vital data insights but also enhances adaptability to evolving business needs.
+By leveraging this approach, customers can confidently navigate through deployment phases, optimizing their operational efficiency and maintaining uninterrupted productivity.

 # References
 * https://docs.aws.amazon.com/opensearch-service/latest/developerguide/saml.html
 * https://opensearch.org/docs/latest/security/authentication-backends/saml/